-The medical drama show was created by Michael Grassi, who dives into a slick procedural narrative about complex neurological disorders and their effect on a person’s psyche.
+A Michael Grassi creation, the medical drama show dives into a slick procedural narrative about complex neurological disorders and their effect on a person’s psyche.
 Part of Wolf’s challenge is to diagnose his patients correctly with the aid of his interns and find the most humane solution to their issues.
 It adds a sense of mystery and realism to the show that dives into the ethics of medical practices through a smart and well-intentioned protagonist.
 Therefore, digging into the genesis of Oliver Wolf and ‘Brilliant Minds’ provides clues into their inspirations and their basis in reality.

 Brilliant Minds is Inspired By the Works of a Real-Life Neurologist

 ‘Brilliant Minds’ is a fictional story drawn from the works of real-life neurologist Oliver Sacks.
-The show’s creator, Michael Grassi, was handed the idea of adapting the series through Sacks’ two books, ‘The Man Who Mistook His Wife for a Hat’ and ‘An Anthropologist on Mars.’
-Upon reading through them, Grassi decided to use them as the source material for his retelling of Sacks’ life and career through a contemporary tale.
-The show is drafted by Grassi and fellow co-writer Alex Berger and examines the peculiar cases undertaken by the renowned neurologist during his many years in the field.
-Although it is primarily focused on the medical themes, there is a greater focus on the humanitarian effort employed by Sacks and his team.
+Michael Grassi was handed the idea of adapting the series through Sacks’ two books, ‘The Man Who Mistook His Wife for a Hat’ and ‘An Anthropologist on Mars.’
+Upon reading through them, he decided to use them as the source material for his retelling of Sacks’ life and career through a contemporary tale.
+The show is drafted by Grassi and co-writer Alex Berger and examines the peculiar cases undertaken by the renowned neurologist during his many years in the field.
+Although it primarily focuses on medical themes, there is a greater emphasis on the humanitarian effort employed by Sacks and his team.

 In an interview with NBC, Grassi explained, “There are so many incredible cases that we take from these books and then we set them in present day and have conversations that feel urgent and pressing with Oliver Sacks’ incredible material.
 The source material has been incredibly informative for what we’re doing on the show.”
 Each episode of the show features an individual case that allows the protagonist and his young intern team to flex their investigative skills and figure out the affliction of their patients.
 As such, Grassi insisted that the heart of the narrative is built around people and not their condition.

 “What Oliver Sacks did so well, is that he told incredible stories about people,” the creator stated.
-“And that’s the same thing we’re doing on our show as patients come in and they’re suffering from these strange, mysterious illnesses.
-But it’s about them, and how do they move forward as a person?
-And it’s about our doctors getting to know them.
-It’s not just about the condition, it’s about the person.”
-Inspirations for the show came to Grassi through other shows, specifically ‘This is Us’ for its emotional storytelling and ‘Will & Grace’ for its groundbreaking nature.
+“And that’s the same thing we’re doing on our show as patients come in and they’re suffering from these strange, mysterious illnesses.”
+A great deal of attention was paid to ensuring that the show’s central topics always revolved around highlighting the humanity of the patients.
+Outside of its medical roots, inspirations for the show came to Grassi through other shows, specifically ‘This is Us’ for its emotional storytelling and ‘Will & Grace’ for its groundbreaking nature.
 In an interview with Entertainment Weekly, he described ‘Brilliant Minds’ as “This is Us: Medical.”

 As ‘Brilliant Minds’ is set during modern times, the advancements in medicine and societal attitudes had to be reflected accurately.
 According to Grassi, it was pivotal in crafting a show that feels “refreshed and contemporary.”
 Furthermore, he also visited the Oliver Sacks Foundation for consultation on Sacks’ methodology in order to maintain the authenticity of the narrative.
 “The woman who runs the estate is Kate Edgar, who was Oliver Sacks’ longtime friend, ghostwriter, and editor,” he said.
 “She reads all of the scripts and we email each other.
-She’s a huge fan of what we’re doing.
-Having her endorsement and blessing has been so important to me because I really do want this to be a love letter to Oliver Sacks.
-I want to make him proud.”
+She’s a huge fan of what we’re doing.”
+Grassi admitted that getting her endorsement was vital to him as he wanted the show to be a love letter to Oliver Sacks and his enduring legacy.

 The Warmth, Compassion, and Curiosity of Oliver Sacks